PHARTGAMES/SpaceMonkey/README.md

 ### Usage

 1. Load Dirt 5 and get to the main menu with the vehicle visible.
+2. Go to the main interface of Space Monkey and select a main config for DIRT5.
-2. Go to the main interface of Space Monkey and press the DIRT5 button.
+3. Go to the main interface of Space Monkey and press the DIRT5 button.
-3. Click the Initialize! button in the SpaceMonkey Dirt5UI and wait for the game's memory to be scanned.
+4. Click the Initialize! button in the SpaceMonkey Dirt5UI and wait for the game's memory to be scanned.
 If successful the status message will change to Success! and you will see debug output in the text box.
-4. SpaceMonkey will now be outputting telemetry.
+5. SpaceMonkey will now be outputting telemetry.

 ---